Dubai Holding

 Multiple Teams, Different Brands

-Each brand under Dubai Holding had its own brand expression, design assets, and marketing team.
-Designing one-off sites for each would be slow, inconsistent, and very challenging to maintain.
+Every brand had its own identity and marketing team.
+One-off builds would be slow, inconsistent, and painful to maintain.

 Years of SEO Equity at Risk

-These sites weren't launches, they were migrations.
-Each property carried years of organic search rankings and domain authority that required an SEO-aware rebuild to maintain.
+These were migrations, not launches.
+Each property carried years of rankings and domain authority that had to survive the rebuild.

 Bilingual and Accessibility Requirements